 Wound Care Clinic

-If you develop leg ulcers or skin infections related to venous disease, your condition will require immediate treatment to prevent the spread of infection.
+If you develop leg ulcers or skin infections related to a venous disease, your condition will require immediate treatment to prevent the spread of an infection.
 Following dialysis/venous access surgery, wound care may be required if you do not heal properly.
+For further information, consult a specialist at our wound care clinic.

 Wound Care for Peripheral Artery Disease (PAD)

-The most common symptom among people with PAD is pain that interferes with walking.
-The pain may occur in thighs, calves, or in the buttocks.
-This pain results from the blockage of blood flow through an artery.
+The most common symptom among people with peripheral artery disease, or PAD, is a pain that interferes with walking.
+Obviously, walking is very important, so it’s vital that if you have this disease, then you visit our clinic.
+The pain may occur in the thighs, calves, or in the buttocks.
+The discomfort that you might experience results from the blockage of blood flow through an artery.
 If the blockage is severe, some peripheral artery disease patients will develop critical limb ischemia (CLI).
 This condition causes wounds not to heal and can lead to the development of ulcers or gangrene in the toes or feet.
 Without the appropriate wound care and treatment for PAD, the condition could lead to amputation.

 Wound care is an important component of treatment for patients with PAD who develop infections or gangrene.
-The goal of the wound care clinic is to preserve the foot so that the patient can walk again.
-The doctor’s efforts are to prevent the condition from going to the next level, including the potential for death.
+The goal of our wound care clinic is to preserve the foot or leg so that the patient can walk again.
+We want to help you to the best of our abilities, which means that we’ll do everything we can to help you be able to walk again and use the function of your legs.
+The doctor’s efforts are to prevent the condition from going to the next level, including a potential for death.

 Assessing the Need for Wound Care

 Patients who ignore the initial symptoms of pain and fatigue in their lower legs and feet can easily miss the opportunity to have minimally invasive endovascular procedures such as placing stents or having angioplasty.
-Once their venous condition progresses, they may require emergency surgery to save the affected limb.
-Sometimes vascular surgeons use veins taken from other areas to perform bypass surgery.
+Once the venous condition progresses, you may require emergency surgery to save the affected limb.
+Sometimes, vascular surgeons use veins taken from other areas to perform bypass surgery.

 Our healthcare team of vein specialists understands the importance of monitoring patients with open wounds and taking a personal approach to treating them.
 Patients with any symptoms in their legs or feet should never ignore them.
 Let our highly trained and experienced staff evaluate the cause of your symptoms.
 The sooner you get diagnosed and treated, the lower your risk will be for a severe infection that could lead to an amputation or something worse.